hyperledger/fabric/docs/source/certs_management.md

 ### Organization CA Certificates

-Organization CA Root Certificates and Organization CA Admin Certificates are self-signed certificates if creating a new Certificate Authority (CA), or provided by an external CA.
+Organization CA Root Certificates and Organization CA Admin Certificates provide authorization to interact with the certificate authority for the organization, as described below.

 #### Organization CA Root Certificate

-**Description**: Public Certificate that permits verification of all certificates issued by the Organization CA.
+**Description**: Public Certificate that permits verification of all certificates issued by the Organization CA. Organization CA Root Certificates are self-signed certificates if creating a new Certificate Authority (CA), or provided by an external CA.

 **Location**: Stored on disk in the Organization CA directory (ca-cert.pem), and copied into the channel configuration to verify identifies for the organization.